 Foremost, Gin is a mystic at heart, her sincerest passion being her calling as a messenger of Love and the creative.
 Her work, as an amplifier of Love, is the foundation of her many pursuits.

-Born with an exceptional intuitive ability Gin has assisted countless clients across the world: clients, readers and course participants of all walks of life.
+Gin has assisted countless clients across the world: clients, readers and course participants of all walks of life.
 She has held hands with the dying, counseled incarcerated women, encouraged the hopeless, sat on street curbs with the downtrodden and addicted.
 During her professional career Gin worked with the general population, elite high-profile clientele, to her most ardent quest in agency work with at-risk-youth; a population of which she was included during her own youth.

 Dr. Gin left a thriving professional psychotherapy practice to pursue her calling of writing and teaching with a profound dedication of service to humanity.
 As a curator of ancient wisdom and bridge builder between science, spirituality and the creative she raises the vibration of each subject she contributes.
 With each offering she provides her audience with greater insight into current life situations and ultimate life purpose.
 Through her nurturing authentic nature and skillful guidance accelerated awareness and clarity result merging from her eclectic areas of knowledge including clinical psychology, a passionate lifelong pursuit of ancient wisdom teachings, her personal journey and creativity.

 Sharing her stories from a place of knowing the dedication, pain and ultimate freedom our personal work encompasses having walked her own path of the dark night, encountering traumas in early childhood, and throughout her adulthood, including the suicide of her brother and only sibling.
 She has lived and continues to walk the work she writes and teaches, helping others experience lasting change from that which is deeply rooted, creating enduring transformation in their lives.